Omobono Tenni: Moto Guzzi

-In 1932, he won a race at Rapallo against Moto Guzzi's star rider, Pietro Ghersi.
+In 1932, Tenni won a race at Rapallo against Moto Guzzi's star rider, Pietro Ghersi.
 His performance earned him a spot on the Moto Guzzi team for the 1933 season.
 For the 1934 season, Moto Guzzi developed a new V twin 500 cc racer and Tenni rode it to victory at the Italian Grand Prix ahead of his teammate Stanley Woods.
 He would go on to win the 1934 Italian 500 cc national championship.
 Tenni first travelled to the Isle of Man TT in 1935.
 For a newcomer, he performed remarkably well.
 He was lying in second to his teammate Woods, when he crashed in a fog bank on the mountain section.
 It was here that he came to be dubbed the Black Devil referring both to the color of his hair and his diabolical riding style.
 He would again capture the 500 cc Italian National Championship in 1935.

-The highlight of his career was winning the 250cc Lightweight TT at the 1937 Isle of Man TT, becoming the first Italian to win the TT.
+The highlight of Tenni's career was winning the 250cc Lightweight TT at the 1937 Isle of Man TT, becoming the first Italian to win the TT.
 In 1937 he also won the 250cc European Championship.
 He suffered serious injuries in the 1938 and 1940 seasons then his racing career was put on hold by World War II.
 After the war, he began racing again, claiming his fourth Italian 500 cc championship in 1947.
 He put in a respectable performance at the 1948 Isle of Man TT where he set the race's fastest lap and led the race before mechanical difficulties forced him back to ninth place.
 Omobono Tenni had 47 victories racing for Moto Guzzi in the period from 1933 to 1948.

 Maserati

-In the mid-1930s Tenni ventured into car racing, and in 1936 and 1937 drove for Maserati, but was not as successful as on two wheels, although he did compete in the 1936 Mille Miglia, finishing first in his class and fifth overall.
+In the mid-1930s, Tenni ventured into car racing, and in 1936 and 1937 drove for Maserati, but was not as successful as on two wheels, although he did compete in the 1936 Mille Miglia, finishing first in his class and fifth overall.

 Death

-At the 1948 Bern Grand Prix at Bremgarten (a support race for the 1948 Swiss Grand Prix for automobiles) Tenni died after a crash during practice.
+At the 1948 Bern Grand Prix at Bremgarten (a support race for the 1948 Swiss Grand Prix for automobiles), Tenni died after a crash during practice.
 The accident happened five hours after Achille Varzi had crashed and died at the same track.